You are looking for the best OBD2 scanner / best car code reader.

 Go for a scanner that comes with regular updates to cover more problems.
 Many scanners offer lifetime software support.

 This can be a good option especially because new vehicles come with new problems and only updates can keep you safe.

 Some scanners can update online and some need to be connected to a computer.
 While they both work fine, getting a computer can often be a problem for some users.

 Pick a scanner that comes with a warranty so that you do not have to worry about anything in case the scanner doesn’t work or support your vehicle.

-Most scanners come with 1-2 year warranty that is typically not extendable.
+Most scanners come with a 1-2 year warranty that is typically not extendable.

 OBD2 scanners work on apps.
-Some come with their own app and some supports third-party apps.
+Some come with their app and some support third-party apps.

-You should ideally pick a scanner that has its own app but also supports for third-party apps so that you can decide if you wish to pay for an app or not.
+You should ideally pick a scanner that has its app but also supports third-party apps so that you can decide if you wish to pay for an app or not.